MoserMichael/my-notes/dev-other-blog.md

 However, there is an open sourced alternative to the rescue [Trilium](https://github.com/TriliumNext/Trilium) and [here](https://triliumnotes.org/)

-(Now amazing, that such a turn of event would never occur to any user of vim, but everything could possibly happen, with all of this free-ish stuff out there)
+(Now amazing, that such a turn of event would never occur to any user of vim.
+However now everything could possibly happen, with all of this free-ish stuff out there)